CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

    ![](../media/ghc-chat-extension.png)

-1. Once the installation is complete, in the left navigation pane you will able to see the icon for GitHub Copilot Chat as shown in the below.
+1. Once the installation is complete, in the left navigation pane you will able to see the icon for GitHub Copilot Chat as shown below.

    ![](../media/git-chat-icon.png)